Cjay1019/project-2/README.md

 # Group Project 2

-Alex Mesa
+Alex Mesa,
-Conner Leigh
+Conner Leigh,
-Keiran Hamilton
+Keiran Hamilton,
 Todd Williams

 We created a multiplayer trivia game allowing two people to play against each other from separate devices.
-We used Axios to make our API calls that supplied us with  the random questions for our game.
-We then used socket IO to handle our multi player functions, live updates of user inputs, and  to keep track of the games connections.
+We used Axios to make our API calls and it supplied us with  the random questions for our game.
+We then used socket IO to handle our multi player functions, updates of user inputs, and to keeps track of the games connections.

 ## Technologies/Tools Used